frida/frida-website/_docs/modes.md

 Perhaps you're familiar with *LD_PRELOAD*, or *DYLD_INSERT_LIBRARIES*?
 Wouldn't it be cool if there was *JS_PRELOAD*?
-This is where *frida-gadget*, the shared library discussed in the previous section, is really useful when configured to run autonomously by loading a script fromt the filesystem.
+This is where *frida-gadget*, the shared library discussed in the previous section, is really useful when configured to run autonomously by loading a script from the filesystem.

 Read more about Gadget [here](/docs/gadget/).